- Fury Rising

 We had managed to reach the Wild Wood and were well north of the Greens, attempting to make our way through to the forest on the opposite side of Wild Wave Inlet, but the going was slow and the weather had been against us all the way.
 None of our cell phones worked here.
 The Wild Wood had taken on a force of its own since the World Shift, and even satellite technology couldn’t pierce the veil that shadowed the tangle of forests.

 I warmed my hands by the fire.
-We had yet to come across any of the Woodland Fae supposed to be living out in the wilds.
+We had yet to come across any of the Woodland Fae who were supposed to be living out in the wilds.
 Elan had cautioned patience.

 “We have miles to go yet,” she had said.
 “Verdanya is at least a week to the south, given the weather we’re encountering.”